AFM-SPM/TopoStats/docs/contributing/adding_modules.md

 This should reside in `topostats/` or optionally `topostats/<sub_dir>`

-Unit tests should be written for each function, classes and method and integration tests to ensure the overall functionality is as expected now and in the future should refactoring be undertaken
+Unit tests should be written for each function, classes and method and integration tests to ensure the overall functionality is as expected now and in the future should refactoring be undertaken.

 ## Adding configuration